Club History

 In 2020 the Waipa District Council granted us a renewable long lease on the former Bowling Club building in the Leamington Domain, Cambridge 3432.
 This enabled us to ‘retire’ our large (10m x 5m) semi-portable OO layout to become the permanent centrepiece of our ‘exhibition hall’.

-We also have three smaller (2.5m x 3m) OO layouts on permanent display, Middleton Coalmine, Christmas Snow scene, and a private ‘first layout’ used as a teaching aid for our younger members and visitors.
+We also have three smaller (1.5m x 3m) OO layouts on permanent display, Middleton Coalmine, Christmas Snow scene, and a private ‘first layout’ (1.8m x 2.5m) used as a teaching aid for our younger members and a popular stop off for our young visitors.
 Together with some small (1.2m x 600mm) OO9 and N gauge layouts to show railways in a variety of prototypes and settings.
-These smaller layouts are our exhibition layouts.
+These smaller layouts are also our exhibition layouts.

 The former bar area has become a ‘workspace’ with many works in progress.
 It also houses our extensive library.